JazzyWagdaddy/HybridCloudBootCamp/2 - Hybrid Cloud - Migration - Lab 1 - DMS.md

 ## Task 9 - Migrate the sample schema
-After you're comfortable with the assessment and satisfied that the selected database is a viable candidate for migration to a single database or pooled database in Azure SQL Database, use DMA to migrate the schema to Azure SQL Database.
+After you are comfortable with the assessment and satisfied that the selected database is a viable candidate for migration to a single database or pooled database in Azure SQL Database, use DMA to migrate the schema to Azure SQL Database.

-1. In the Data Migration Assistant, select the **New (+) **icon, and then under Project type, select **Migration**.
+1. In the Data Migration Assistant, select the **New (+)** icon, and then under Project type, select **Migration**.
 2. Specify **SQLMIG** as the project name, in the Source server type text box, select **SQL Server**, and then in the Target server type text box, select **Azure SQL Database**.
 Click **Create**.
 3. In DMA, specify the source connection details for your SQL Server and select Connect.
-This is the FQDN name you copied in Task 9.
+This is the FQDN name you copied in Task 8.
 4. The SampleData database should be listed.
 Uncheck **Assess database before migration?** and click Next.
 5. On the Select Target tab, enter the floowing and click Next:
     * Server name: Enter your (Azure) SQL Server name.